 - History of inflammatory joint disease

-- Metabolic or hormonal disorders, such as hemochromatosis and acromegaly
+- Metabolic or hormonal disorders, such as hemochromatosis and acromegaly.

-- Bone and joint disorders present at birth
+- Bone and joint disorders from birth

 - Deposits of uric acid crystals in joints